Ruto accused of relaunching old projects during tours

-Deputy President William Ruto has been accused of relaunching old development projects and announcing that his government was funding others yet they were not catered for in the budget.
+A day after he visited Nyamira County with a bag of goodies, Deputy President William Ruto has come under a fresh wave of criticism for allegedly relaunching old development projects and new projects that are not in the budget.

 Former Kitutu Masaba MP and ODM’s National Treasurer Timothy Bosire told the Standard that Ruto was on a campaign trail and no new development project has been initiated in Nyamira.